SC-Diff: 3D Shape Completion with Latent Diffusion Models: Related Work

 Generative methods, including Generative Adversarial Networks (GANs) \cite{zhang2021unsupervised_gan_completion} and AutoEncoders \cite{mittal2022autosdf}, have recently been introduced to the field.
 These methods excel in generating a diverse range of plausible shapes from partial inputs.
-However, this often comes at the cost of accuracy, especially when a precise ground truth is available.
+However, this often comes at the cost of accuracy, especially when a precise ground truth is available for training.
 Diffusion models have emerged as a popular family of generative models, renowned for their impressive quality, diversity, and expressiveness in tasks such as image synthesis \cite{rombach2022latentdiffusionmodels}, image editing \cite{meng2021sdedit}, and text-to-image synthesis \cite{ramesh2022hierarchical_dalle2}.
-While extensively researched for 2D data, their application to 3D data has only been explored very recently, using different 3D representations such as point-clouds \cite{lyu2021pc_diff_conditional,zhou20213dpc_diff_pointvoxel} neural radiance fields \cite{metzer2022latentnerf}, or signed distance functions \cite{chou2023diffusionsdf,li2023generalizedsdfdiff}.
+While extensively researched for 2D data, their application to 3D data has only been explored very recently, using different 3D representations such as point clouds \cite{lyu2021pc_diff_conditional,zhou20213dpc_diff_pointvoxel}, neural radiance fields \cite{metzer2022latentnerf}, or signed distance functions \cite{chou2023diffusionsdf,li2023generalizedsdfdiff}.
 SDFusion~\cite{cheng2023sdfusion}, specifically, introduces a latent diffusion model for shape generation aimed at mitigating the computational challenges associated with 3D representations, and conditions it on various modalities like images, text, and shapes.
-However, SDFusion merely regards completion as extending a partial but complete shape by filling artificially cropped out 3D boxes.
+However, SDFusion frames shape completion as filling simple, artificially removed cubic regions, rather than reconstructing the irregular, realistic missing parts encountered in real-world scans.
 In contrast, our approach does not make any assumption on the partial shape as real-world scans are characterized by noise and varying degrees of incompleteness.
 Another approach, DiffComplete~\cite{chu2023diffcomplete}, offers a more realistic shape completion method but directly works on the 3D space and is therefore restricted to lower-resolution voxel grids of size $32^3$.
 As opposed to DiffComplete, our approach can achieve much higher resolution by encoding the 3D space to compact latent codes.
-Furthermore, most previous methods \cite{rao2022patchcomplete,muller2023diffrf,metzer2022latentnerf} work on the assumption that the object class is known prior to the completion, which makes them hard to deploy in real-world applications.
-In contrast, our model is class-agnostic, and outputs high-detailed, realistic completions, even for unseen classes.